-If we look at the creation and nature from the smallest to the greatest detail, we will notice nothing is there by chance, or just placed chaotically there.
-The nature (the one undefiled and untouched by man) has a certain order.
+If we look at the creation and nature from the smallest to the greatest detail, we will notice nothing is there by chance or just placed chaotically there.
+Nature (the one undefiled and untouched by man) has a certain order.
 Obviously, this nature bears the consequences of sin, but we can still see things working in a specific way there.
-Looking at the universe, we see stars, planets, a solar system are placed perfectly in a specific way.
+Looking at the universe, we see stars, planets, and a solar system are placed perfectly in a specific way.

-Each molecule is composed by atoms that hold each other.
-These pictures above show the structure of an atom and our solar system.
-There are different kinds of atoms, but almost all of them are composed of neutrons and protons that form the nucleus and electrons that circle around the nucleus similar to the way planets do around the sun.
+Each molecule is composed of atoms that hold each other.
+The last two pictures show our solar system and the structure of an atom.
+There are different kinds of atoms, but almost all of them are composed of neutrons and protons that form the nucleus and electrons that circle around the nucleus, similar to how planets do around the sun.

-We can see similarity here with the atoms, which in their structure look like a mini model of what a solar system is.
+We can see a similarity here with the atoms, which in their structure, look like a mini model of a solar system.
 I am not saying the atoms are small solar systems, but we see God’s genius design and creation by the way they are made.
 We see the same mind has created all of them, from the smallest to the greatest detail.

-Looking at the chemical elements, is the same.
+Looking at the chemical elements, it is the same.
 They also have an order.
-If I’m not mistaken, most chemical reactions, poisons, and damaging corrosive materials exist because man placed them out of their natural place and order.
+If I’m not mistaken, most chemical reactions, poisons, and harmful corrosive materials exist because man placed them out of their natural place and order.
 But all this and other wrong things are caused by another greater disorder called sin.
-Looking at all the creation, those who are really gone in disorder is us.
+Looking at all the creation, those who are really gone in disorder are us.
 The humankind.
-And obviously this sin, this disorder brings consequences to everything else.
+And obviously this sin, this disorder, brings consequences to everything else.

-He said this to Moses concerning the nation of Israel that kept on sinning against God, but after he pleaded for mercy, He left them and gave them another opportunity.
+He said this to Moses concerning the Israel nation that kept sinning against God, but after he pleaded for mercy, He left them and gave them another opportunity.

-Look, there is a balance in nature, the universe, and the whole creation.
-The balance there just confirms about the character of their Creator.
-If I paint a picture and use a certain method or color, it will reveal my personality.
+Look, there is a balance in nature, the universe, and the whole of creation.
+The balance there just confirms the character of their Creator.
+If I paint a picture and use a specific method or color, it will reveal my personality.
 It is because I like it, or I have that personality.
-Same is with God.
+The same is with God.
 The difference is that He is not a man like us.
 He doesn’t change His opinion.

 He is not influenced by anything.
 He doesn’t have a “bad day” as we do.
-He doesn’t wake up and decide something, and the next day wakes up again and changes opinion.
-He is immutable, He doesn’t change.
+He doesn’t wake up and decide something, and the next day wakes up again and changes His opinion.
+He is immutable; He doesn’t change.